openeuropa/oe_content/README.md

 This module provides a sub-module (oe_content_entity) with a set of Corporate content entities to be used.
 Check out the [README](/modules/oe_content_entity/README.md) of the module.

-The module sets the "Content Owner" field value automatically when new content is created.
-The default "Content Owner" field value can be set in the "Basic site settings" administrative page.
-This functionality is available only if [OpenEuropa Corporate Site Information](https://github.com/openeuropa/oe_corporate_site_info) is enabled.

-Besides, "Content Owner" field, "Authors" field also receives default value (reference to "Corporate body" sub-entity) from settings shipped by [OpenEuropa Corporate Site Information](https://github.com/openeuropa/oe_corporate_site_info) optional module.

 This module requires sub-module 'oe_content_sub_entity' for supporting the "Authors" (which previously was declared also in the main module) field which is referencing the "Author" sub-entity type.
 It is done for supporting different types of 'authors' like "Corporate body", "Person (Local)", "Organisation (Local)", "Link".

 **Table of contents:**